Pole Vault LearningAugust 28, 2024

 Regional Variation

 States like California, Texas, and Illinois generally have higher average heights due to better facilities and stronger competition.
 Pole vaulting has gained popularity over the last 20 years, with many retired elite vaulters coaching the next generation.
 This continuous cycle of experienced athletes training new vaulters has steadily increased performance levels across the country.
-Learn more about how high bar workouts
+These factors give athletes in these states a competitive edge over their peers in other regions.

 School Size, Clubs, and Resources

 Larger schools with better coaching tend to produce higher average vault heights.
+Larger schools with better coaching, including access to private coaching, tend to produce higher average vault heights.
 However, many high schools still lack the necessary poles, coaches, and resources.
 In contrast, over 200 clubs across the U.S. offer private facilities and specialized training from a young age.
 These clubs contribute significantly to developing collegiate-level vaulters due to more practice opportunities, superior coaching, and focused pole vaulting programs.
+Additionally, club meets provide athletes with additional competition opportunities, allowing them to transition from school competitions to higher levels of performance by competing against older and more skilled individuals.

 Athlete Dedication